Athletic Training, B.S./M.A.T. Accelerated

 ATH 543 - Primary and Emergency Care

-ATH 546 - Evidenced Based Practice and Informations I
+ATH 546 - Evidence Based Practice and Health Care Informatics I